Prussian Union of Churches: Into the 1950s

 On 9 April 1968 the GDR adopted its second constitution, formalising the country's transformation into a communist dictatorship.
 Thus the GDR government deprived the church bodies in the GDR of their status as statutory bodies (Körperschaft des öffentlichen Rechts) and abolished the Church tax, which automatically collected parishioners' contributions as a surcharge on the income tax.
 Now parishioners would have to fix the level of their contributions and to transfer them again and again on their own.
 This, together with the ongoing discrimination of church members which let many secede from the church, effectively eroded the financial situation of the Church bodies in the East.
 While in 1946 87.7% of the children in the Soviet Zone were baptised in one of the Protestant Churches the number dropped in 1950 to 86.4% of all children born in the GDR, with 80.9% in 1952, 31% (1960) and 24% (1970).
-The percentage of Protestant parishioners among the overall population decreased from 81.9% (1946), to 80.5% (1950), 59% (1964) and to merely 23% in 1990.
+The percentage of Protestant parishioners among the overall population decreased from 81.9% (1946), to 80.5% (1950), 59% (1964) and to 23% in 1990.

 By its new constitution of 1968 the GDR Government demoted all churches from "Public-law Corporations" to mere "Civil Associations" and thus could force the EKU member Churches Evangelical Church of Silesia and the Pomeranian Evangelical Church to remove the terms Silesia and Pomerania from their names.
 The first then chose the new name Evangelical Church of the Görlitz Ecclesiastical Region, the latter Evangelical Church in Greifswald.

 On 1 October 1968 the Synod of the Evangelical Church of the Union prepared for the worst and passed emergency measures establishing regional synods for East and West in the event of a forceful separation of the Union.
-The eastern synodal Hanfried Müller, a Stasi spy (camouflage name: IM Hans Meier) – by far not the only spy in the Church – demanded the separation of the Union.
+The eastern synodal Hanfried Müller, a Stasi spy, demanded the separation of the Union.
 However, the majority of the synod opposed it and the Evangelical Church of the Union maintained its unity until 1972.

 In July 1970 Karl Eduard Immer, the Praeses of the Evangelical Church in the Rhineland was invited for a meeting in Berlin (East) to discuss the further cross-border work of the Evangelical Church of the Union.
 However, when he attempted to enter East Berlin in October he was denied entrance.
 So in 1972 the Evangelical Church of the Union was forced to separate into two formally independent bodies, indicated by the name affixes Bereich Bundesrepublick Deutschland und Berlin West (Region/range Federal Republic of Germany and Berlin West) and Bereich Deutsche Demokratische Republik (Region/range German Democratic Republic; GDR) with East Berlin being subsumed under the GDR.
 The councils of the western and the eastern region met monthly in East Berlin.
 The GDR government was not after terminating this cooperation.
 The subsidies from the West continued and were still allowed for the aforementioned reasons.